instadeepai/Mava/README.md

 <hr>

 👋 **UPDATE - 24/8/2023**: We have changed the focus of Mava away from a framework and more towards a lightweight and easy-to-use codebase for MARL.
-Mava is also now end-to-end JAX-based and henceforth we will only be supporting JAX-based environments and systems with native support for the [Jumanji][jumanji] environment API.
-We are currently following a similar design philosophy to [CleanRL][cleanrl] and [PureJaxRL][purejaxrl] where we allow for code duplication to enable readability.
+Mava is also now end-to-end JAX-based and henceforth we will only be supporting JAX-based environments.
+We currently provide native support for the [Jumanji][jumanji] environment API.
+Mava now follows a similar design philosophy to [CleanRL][cleanrl] and [PureJaxRL][purejaxrl], where we allow for code duplication to enable readability and easy reuse.
 All algorithmic logic can be found in the file implementing a particular algorithm.
 If you would still like to use our deprecated TF2-based framework and systems please install [`v0.1.3`](https://github.com/instadeepai/Mava/releases/tag/0.1.3) of Mava (e.g. `pip install id-mava==0.1.3`).

 <hr>